 ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new blender in the last two years – in this case, 1,019 people.
+The outcomes reported are the results from customers within the survey group who have bought a new blender in the last two years – in this case, 691 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Why buy a small/mini washing machine?
 A small washing machine is most suited to those living on their own or in apartment where space is at a premium.
 A small washing machine helps maximise smaller living …– Read more